Category Archives: Monterey Bay

 A Best of the Best ride

 This is a fairly big, kitchen-sink sort of ride designed to bag five of Santa Cruz’s prime cycling roads, one of which is the area’s only high-speed luge descent and one of my favorite descents anywhere.
 The route can easily be chopped into smaller pieces in lots of ways.
 It’s all up and down, like most of Santa Cruz riding, and it has some steep moments, but those moments never last.
-My computer recorded 4000 ft of gain in 34 miles, which is a lot, but you’ll wonder where the 4000 ft are coming from—it doesn’t feel that bad.
+3560 ft of gain in 34 miles is a lot, but you’ll wonder where they’re coming from—it doesn’t feel that bad.
 The route sports incredible variety—the road contour changes every 25-50 yards—and it’s almost all stunningly gorgeous.

 Most of this route has houses but not much else, so if you want to reprovision and don’t like knocking on strangers’ doors, there are stores halfway down Summit Rd. and at the intersection of Soquel-San Jose Rd. and Laurel Glen Rd. (and of course in Scott’s Valley).